-Schools can use either the EpiPen® and Anapen® on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Action Plan.
+Schools can use either the EpiPen[®] and Anapen[®] on any student suspected to be experiencing an anaphylactic reaction, regardless of the device prescribed in their ASCIA Action Plan.

 Where possible, schools should consider using the correct dose of adrenaline autoinjector depending on the weight of the student.
-However, in an emergency if there is no other option
+However, in an emergency if there is no other option available, any device should be administered to the student.

-Communication Plan
+Communication plan

-This policy will be available on Gladstone Park Secondary College website so that parents and other members of the school community can easily access information about the School's anaphylaxis management procedures.
-The parents and carers of students who are enrolled at Gladstone Park Secondary College and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.
+This policy will be available on GPSC website.
+The parents and carers of students who are enrolled at GPSC and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

-The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and Gladstone Park Secondary College procedures for anaphylaxis management.
+The Principal is responsible for ensuring that all relevant staff, including casual relief staff, canteen staff and volunteers are aware of this policy and GPSC procedures for anaphylaxis management.
 Casual relief staff and volunteers who are responsible for the care and/or supervision of students who are identified as being at risk of anaphylaxis will also receive a verbal briefing on this policy, their role in responding to an anaphylactic reaction and where required, the identity of students at risk.